Reviews You Can Rely On

 What's the Best Value?

-Every skier has a budget, and although we strive to test gear without regard for price, we also make a note of products that score above or below what we think is reasonable, given their price.
+Every skier has a budget, and although we strive to test gear without regard for price, we also note products that score above or below what we consider reasonable given their price.
 While many of the best gloves are also the most expensive, there are a few options that provide excellent performance at a lower price than similar products.
-We bought several promising, affordable gloves, and the Gordini GTX Storm Trooper II impressed us the most.
+We bought several promising, affordable gloves, and the Gordini GTX Storm impressed us the most.
 It covers the bases better than any model in its price range.
-It keeps our hands warm and dry and has displayed excellent durability.
-Similarly, The North Face Montana Mitts are a super warm, comfortable, and fully-featured pair of mittens that rival the performance of more expensive options at a much lower price.
+It keeps our hands warm and dry and has proven to be extremely durable.
+Similarly, The North Face Montana Mitts are super warm, comfortable, and fully featured, rivaling the performance of more expensive options at a much lower price.

-It takes skilled garment designers to put all of the components together in a warm, waterproof, and durable glove without sacrificing dexterity.
-We were impressed by the Arc'teryx Fission SV because it combines all of the performance attributes into a comfortable and streamlined glove that is a pleasure to wear.
+Lastly, it takes a skilled garment designer to combine all of the components into a warm, waterproof, and durable glove without sacrificing dexterity.
+We were impressed by the Arc'teryx Fission SV in this regard because it combines all the performance attributes into a comfortable, streamlined glove that is a pleasure to wear.
 However, you'll pay for this performance.
-The warmest gloves on the market have battery-powered internal heating devices, which are nice for early mornings on the slopes and during the winter's coldest days.
-These gloves are universally more expensive than even the most pricey unheated model.

 Warmth